Product Recommendation System

 For example, the “Genius Recommendations” feature of iTunes, “Frequently Bought Together” of Amazon.com makes surprising recommendations which are similar to what we already like.
 People generally like to be recommended things which they would like, and when they use a site which can relate to his/her choices extremely perfectly then he/she is bound to visit that site again.

 Is an integral part of a personalization system.
-Giving the client accurate and up to the minute, reporting allows him to make solid decisions about his site and the direction of a campaign.
-Based on these reports clients can generate offers for slow moving products in order to create a drive in sales.
+Giving the client accurately and up to the minute, reporting allows him to make solid decisions about this site and the direction of a campaign.
+Based on these reports clients can generate offers for slow-moving products in order to create a drive in sales.

 LSTM NetworksPixuate uses the state of the art LSTMs to build their recommender systems.
-Long Short Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
-They were introduced by Hochreiter & Schmidhuber (1997), and were refined and popularized by many people in following work.1 They work tremendously well on a large variety of problems, and are now widely used.
+Long Short-Term Memory networks – usually just called “LSTMs” – are a special kind of RNN, capable of learning long-term dependencies.
+They were introduced by Hochreiter & Schmidhuber (1997) and were refined and popularized by many people in the following work.1 They work tremendously well on a large variety of problems and are now widely used.
 LSTMs are explicitly designed to avoid the long-term dependency problem.
 Remembering information for long periods of time is practically their default behavior, not something they struggle to learn!

 Advantages of Pixuate Recommendation Engine

 - Pixuate recommendation systems are based on actual user behavior i.e. objective reality.
 This is the biggest advantage - watching people in their natural environment and making movie decisions directly on the results.
 For example, the "Suggested Product Price" feature suggests product prices and discounts based on our activity and likes.

 - Recommendation systems are effective tools for personalization.
 We often take recommendations from friends and family because we trust their opinion.
 They know what we like better than anyone else.
 This is the sole reason they are good at recommending things.
 This is what recommendation systems try to model.